in ,

 Intelligent management systems use real-time data and advanced algorithms to optimize operations in wastewater treatment plants.
 By optimizing various processes, these systems ensure minimal energy consumption, hence contributing to energy efficiency.

-6. What are the benefits of energy-efficient wastewater treatment?
+6. What are the benefits of energy-efficient water treatment?

 7. How does energy-efficient wastewater treatment contribute to sustainability?